sudhansh7/Labelbox/docs/api-reference.md

 subscription.unsubscribe();
 ```

 Note: This .subscribe will get called anytime any field on the asset changes.
-Its important to handle multiple emissions of the same asset.
+Its important your code can handle multiple emissions of the same asset.
+For example `asset.data` might emit and then a second later the same `asset.data` might emit but `asset.previous` has changed.

 ## Labelbox.enablePreloading